hereon-GEMS/pydidas/pydidas/docs/source/manuals/gui/frames/DefineDiffractionExpFrame.rst

 Using the Experimental settings
 -------------------------------

-The :py:class:`ExperimentContext
+The :py:class:`DiffractionExperimentContext
-<pydidas.contexts.experiment_context.experiment_context._ExperimentContext>`
+<pydidas.contexts.diffraction_exp_context.diffraction_exp_context._DiffractionExperimentContext>`
 is not used directly but the information is required in applications, e.g. to run processing workflows or to determine the beam center on the detector.

-.. include:: ../../global/experiment_context_params.rst
+.. include:: ../../global/diffraction_exp_context_params.rst